This is the multi-page printable view of this section. Click here to print.

 2. Create a Cam Manager prefab and add it to the Game Manager’s Managers list.

-4. Place Phantom Camera entities with desired behavior components.
+4. Place Phantom Camera entities with desired Body, Aim, and Additive stages.

 5. Create Blend Profile assets for camera transitions.